NeuripsCreativityWorkshop/2023/index.md

 ## Call for Artwork

-We welcome submission of artwork that has been created using machine learning (autonomously or with humans). **The deadline for artwork submissions is Monday Oct 30 at 11:59pm (anywhere on earth).**
+We welcome submission of artwork that has been created using machine learning (autonomously or with humans). **The deadline for artwork submissions is Nov 07 ~~Oct 30~~ at 11:59pm (anywhere on earth).**

 We invite art submissions in any medium, including but not limited to:
 * Image